-For accidents involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property, notify the Navy Crane Center by e-mail as soon as practical, but not later than eight hours following the accident.
-Notification for all other accidents shall be made as soon as practical but no later than three working days after the accident.
+For accidents involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property, notify the Navy Crane Center by e-mail (navfac_ncc_accident@us.navy.mil) as soon as practical but not later than eight hours following the accident.

+For all other accidents, the Navy Crane Center must be notified as soon as practical but no later than three working days after the accident.

-For each suspected accident, activities shall promptly perform an investigation, prepare a crane and rigging accident report using figure 12-1 (available on the Navy Crane Center web site), and forward a copy to the Navy Crane Center (Code 06) within 30 days of the accident.
+For each suspected accident, activities shall promptly perform an investigation, prepare a Crane and Rigging Accident Report, and forward a copy to the Navy Crane Center (Code 06) within 30 days of the accident.